 The Domain Name System (DNS) maps, or 'resolves,' domain names to IP addresses, and because this has to be done before a browser can navigate to and display a website, DNS resolution affects how quickly websites load.
 For most consumers, their ISP (Internet service provider) assigns DNS resolvers by default, and if the ISP's DNS servers are performing slowly, this slows down Internet speed for that ISP's users.

 CDNs (content delivery networks) greatly reduce network latency.
 A CDN caches content in servers around the world so that it does not have to travel as far to reach end users.
 This reduces network latency and speeds up websites that use the CDN.
 Some CDNs also perform load balancing, which helps prevent network congestion.
-The Cloudflare CDN has over 155 points of presence worldwide.
+The Cloudflare CDN has data centers in 200 cities worldwide.
 This helps to bring web content closer to users and speed up website performance.